Against Ergodicity Economics

 Conclusion

 The concept of ergodicity is complicated enough that it feels like it’s providing useful insights.
 (Ah, yes, Russian Roulette is bad!
 Gambling away all your money is bad!)
-In practice, its main prediction is that people shouldn’t be risk neutral, and this is indeed true, so ergodicity initially looks like it makes useful predictions.
-But the theory falls apart when you look at it closely.
+In practice, its main prediction is that people shouldn’t be risk neutral, and this is indeed true.
+But the theory provides nothing novel, and when prodded a little, it falls apart.

 Notes

-1. You may notice that this definition is underspecified.
+You may notice that this definition is underspecified.
 What exactly does it mean to “look at one trajectory”?
-People usually interpret it as “look at the geometric mean of the trajectory”, so that’s what I’ll take it to mean for now.
-But this under-specification is a problem for ergodicity economics, which I will discuss later.
-The under-specification isn’t just due to the wording of this particular definition—it’s a fundamental property of ergodicity.
+People usually interpret it as “look at the geometric mean of the trajectory”, so that’s what I’ll take it to mean for now. ↩

-4. I’m playing fast and loose with probability here—it’s not entirely accurate to say that you “will” end up with $0.
+I’m playing fast and loose with probability here—it’s not entirely accurate to say that you “will” end up with $0.
 There is a more precise version of what I said that’s more accurate, but I don’t want to get too technical.
-I will give a formal mathematical definition later
+I will give a formal mathematical definition later. ↩

 Russian Roulette is not equivalent to playing six iterations of a game with a 5/6 probability of success.
 In Russian Roulette, you are sampling bullets without replacement, so the probability of finding a bullet goes up every time you win.